codemonkey76/fusionapi/README.md

     "message": string,
 }
 ```
+### Get Active Calls

+This will return all

 ### Get All Calls

-This will return every call in the sytem for that domain_name... maybe you should use call_range instead?
+This will return every call in the system for that domain_name... maybe you should use call_range instead?

 ```http
 GET /api/calls